Home loans

 Home loan features for first home buyers

-Offset account An offset account is a transaction account linked to your home loan where every dollar goes towards offsetting the interest of your mortgage.
+Offset account An home loan with an offset account is a transaction account linked to your loan where every dollar goes towards offsetting the interest of your mortgage.
 So, if you have a $600,000 mortgage and $10,000 in your offset account, you'll only be charged interest on $590,000.
 Mansour recommends having your salary paid into your offset account.
 Since interest on your home loan is calculated daily, keeping money in your offset account every day helps save on interest.

 Extra repayments Most home loans offer the option to make extra repayments on top of your minimum mortgage repayments.
 This allows you to pay off your home loan faster and save on interest.
 As a first home buyer, you might not initially have the ability to make additional repayments.
 However, as you rebuild your savings, this could become an option to consider.
 Fixed-rate home loans may limit additional repayments to $10,000 or $20,000 per year.